 My name is Emily Day, and I am a board-certified Family Nurse Practitioner.
 I earned both my undergraduate degree in Nursing and my Master’s of Science in Nursing from the University of Kansas.
-Since graduating in 2012 until recently, I have worked at the Kansas University Integrative Medicine clinic under the guidance of Dr. Jeanne Drisko, and then Dr. Kim.
-I’m also in the process of earning certification in Functional Medicine through the Institute for Functional Medicine (IFM).
+Since graduating in 2012 until 2019, I worked at the Kansas University Integrative Medicine clinic under the guidance of Dr. Jeanne Drisko, and then Dr. Kim.
+I also earned my certification in Functional Medicine through the Institute for Functional Medicine (IFM).

 Like many of us in this field, I first got into Integrative and Functional Medicine through personal experience.
 I was drawn to searching for underlying causes of my health concerns, rather than masking symptoms with medications or simply chalking them up to “getting older.”
 As I saw my own health improve, I felt compelled to share this information with others and went back to graduate school to become a Nurse Practitioner.

 Over the past seven years, with the guidance of several mentors, my knowledge and experience have grown in the realm of using nutrition and lifestyle to help patients.